PaoloLanaro/Reversi/README.md

 Valid command line arguments include: "human", "maxpointstrat", and "cornerstrat". \
 The "human" player means that all input will come in via mouse and keyboard input. \
 The "maxpointstrat" strategy will simply try and make the move that grants the 'AI' the most \
-points, and breaks ties by making the move that is the most upper-most and left-most cell. \
+points, and breaks ties by making the move that is the most uppermost and left-most cell. \
 The "cornerstrat" strategy will attempt to make a move that is closest to the corners of the \
 board, and if that fails, will fall back on the "maxpointstrat". \
 We expect a good user who won't run the program with spam arguments, but if they do, we throw \